kennethso168/AdvancedPowerMenu/SpecialThanks.md

 - Philipp Schumann for German translation
 - Lear95 for Hebrew translation
 - RyokoN for Japanese translation
+- SDKoongchi for Korean translation
 - LaraCraft304 for Portuguese translation
 - greatslon for Russian translation
 - mapleshadow for Simplified Chinese translation
+- ja-som for Slovak translation
+- Kamoko (鴨子) for Traditional Chinese (TW) translation

 Gratitude is given to all contributors.